Pinafore/848Q/warmup/README.md

-Who was President When?
+Threshold Buzzer
 =======================

-To get us warmed up, we're going to practice using a knowledge base (the dates of US presidents in office) and string manipulation.
-We'll also get used to Gradescope and its leaderboard functionality.
-More importantly, this code will introduce some of the object-oriented structure of future projects.
+To get us warmed up, we're going to use an existing code repository that tries to answer questions.

 This homework is meant to be very easy.
-You should not need to spend a lot of time on this.
+You should not need to spend a lot of time on coding.
+The hardest part of this homework is understanding the existing code, which we'll use for future homeworks.

 However, like many of our homework assignments, there will be opportunity for extra credit.